 The above options may be used in combination.
 Employees should notify their respective supervisors in advance as to which option or combination of options they propose to use.

-Comments or questions regarding application of personnel policies during the closure may be sent to Anthony Solana in Campus Human Resources at email@example.com or to Maure Gardner in Health System Human Resources at firstname.lastname@example.org by Friday, July 29, 2016.
+Comments or questions regarding application of personnel policies or collective bargaining agreements during the closure may be sent to Anthony Solana in Campus Human Resources at email@example.com or to Maure Gardner in Health Sciences Human Resources at firstname.lastname@example.org by Friday, September 15, 2017.